 “WARNING – CONTAMINATED SOIL AND NEW RIVER WATER – KEEP OUT!!,” in English and Spanish.
 When regional water board employees take samples from the New River to test the water quality, they wear full body suits, protective face shields, and use long poles from atop bridges to avoid even slight contact with the water.
-Border Patrol agents who work near the river are required to have regular immunization against diseases such as hepatitis.
-They are also directed to seek medical attention within 24 hours if they are exposed to New River water.
-People who are trying to cross into the U.S. without documentation are the most often exposed—even in these cases, exposure is usually only because the rafts the migrants used capsized and not because they were willing to swim through the dangerous water31.
+Border Patrol agents who work near the river are required to have regular immunizations against diseases such as hepatitis.
+They are also directed to seek medical attention within 24 hours if they contact New River water.
+People who are trying to cross into the U.S. without documentation are the most often exposed—even in these cases, exposure is usually only because the rafts the migrants used capsized and not because they were willing to swim through the dangerous water32.

 Eric tells me, “INS, Border Patrol, they have a policy that you do not follow anyone into the New River.
 So undocumented people, they would cross into the New River knowing they were not going to be chased.
 And then if [border patrol agents] do go in there they have a HAZMAT crew to decontaminate them, immediately.
 I mean that tells you the force of it…”

 The New River originates in the Mexicali Valley, about 20 miles south of the U.S.-Mexico border.
 It crosses into the United States where Mexicali, Mexico meets Calexico, California.
-The river does not have a natural water source, but is made entirely of waste water from farms, factories, and sewage along its course.
-From Calexico, it flows 60 miles through the Imperial Valley to its inland terminus at the Salton Sea21.
-In the Mexicali Valley, it picks up municipal effluent, storm runoff, trash, animal feedlot runoff, slaughterhouse runoff, pesticides, un-disinfected wastes from wastewater treatment lagoons, and industrial pollutants21, 22.
+The river does not have a natural water source, but is made entirely of wastewater from farms, factories, and sewage along its course.
+From Calexico, it flows 60 miles through the Imperial Valley to its inland terminus at the Salton Sea22.
+In the Mexicali Valley, it picks up municipal effluent, storm runoff, trash, animal feedlot runoff, slaughterhouse runoff, pesticides, un-disinfected wastes from wastewater treatment lagoons, and industrial pollutants22, 23.

-As the New River continues its trek through the Imperial Valley, it receives more pesticide-laced agricultural runoff, drainage from at least nine confined animal feedlots, geothermal plant discharge, and treated sewage22.
+As the New River continues its trek through the Imperial Valley, it receives more pesticide-laced agricultural runoff, drainage from at least nine confined animal feedlots, geothermal plant discharge, and treated sewage23.
 The river flows to the Salton Sea where the water evaporates, but the pollutants stay behind.
-The water is toxic, and the sediment more so22.
+The water is toxic, and the sediment more so23.

 Despite the current state of neglect, some steps have been taken over the years to clean the inflows, but it hasn’t been enough.
 Eric once sat on the Citizen’s Forum on the Colorado River, which worked to represent the voice of local residents in the management of the inflows to the Salton Sea, including the New River.
 In the 1980s and 1990s the growth of maquiladoras—U.S. owned factories located in special tariff free zones on the Mexican side of the border, caused massive population growth in the area as workers flocked to the new jobs.
 However, these private concerns did not include funding the sewage system or new infrastructure to support the influx of people.
 As a result, the discharge of raw sewage became an industrial disaster.

 Even after a 1982 agreement to eliminate raw sewage discharges, 10 to 20 million gallons of unprocessed human waste flowed directly into the New River each day.
 Both Mexico and the U.S. had underestimated the magnitude of the problem.
 In 1992 the two countries established long term sanitation strategies that shared the cost of two sewage treatment plant projects, with more planned for the future.
 Eric has lived with the catastrophic results of the projects ever since.
 The problem, he says, is that the sewage treatment plants were built on the Mexican side of the border, where construction was cheaper, but the plants weren’t maintained.
-The projects significantly improved measures of fecal matter and E. coli, phosphorus, and volatile organic compounds, which cause strong and dangerous odors.
-Despite this, trash dumping, sewage nutrients, pathogens, industrial waste discharges, urban runoff, and sewage overflows remain continuing problems for the water quality of the New River—meaning that coming into contact with the water can still prove fatal.
+The projects initially improved measures of fecal matter, E. coli, phosphorus, and volatile organic compounds, which cause strong and dangerous odors, but trash dumping, sewage nutrients, pathogens, industrial waste discharges, urban runoff, and sewage overflows remain continuing problems.
+Therefore, coming into contact with the water can still prove fatal.

 “The thing in Mexicali is the raw sewage combined with the industrial runoff, unregulated industrial runoff, just horrible.
 I mean they wouldn’t allow that here in the U.S. And you know, we are an underserved community politically, politically not powerful because our population base is so low that the politicians will pay attention to larger bases.
 They’ve invested a lot more money in the Tijuana River,” Eric told me.

-To add a further complication, the sewage projects created by the 1992 agreement are already past their life expectancy and in need of immediate repair21.
+To add a further complication, the sewage projects created by the 1992 agreement are already past their life expectancy and in need of immediate repair22.
 As the infrastructure degrades, large quantities of raw sewage are once again flowing into the New River, spilling from the overwhelmed treatment plants.
-Fecal coliform levels 790 times the legal federal limits have been found in the New River, but county health authorities receive no official notice when such levels occur33.
+Fecal coliform levels 790 times the legal federal limits have been found in the New River, but county health authorities receive no official notice when raw discharges occur34.